International Department of the Chinese Communist Party

+Established in 1951, the international department was originally tasked with overseeing relations with foreign communist parties.
+Under Mao Zedong's leadership, the International Department supported Maoist groups around the world.
+In the 1980s under Deng Xiaoping, the department started cultivating relations with non-communist parties.
+The department is CCP's primary body tasked with conducting diplomacy through party-to-party channels.
+It plays a particularly critical role in China's relations with other communist states, including North Korea and Vietnam.

 History

 The department was established in 1951, and was tasked with overseeing relations with foreign communist parties, especially the Communist Party of the Soviet Union and the socialist bloc.
-The ILD's mandate became more important following the Sino-Soviet split, as the party began more aggressively seeking supporters for its position among communist parties operating overseas.
+The department's mandate became more important following the Sino-Soviet split, as the party began more aggressively seeking supporters for its position among communist parties operating overseas.
 Afterwards it maintained ties between the CCP and the Maoist parties around the world, often attempting to foment revolution abroad by funneling money and resources to left-wing and rebel groups.
-From 1962 through the first half Cultural Revolution, foreign relations were mainly conducted by Kang Sheng on behalf of the Politburo Standing Committee.

-In the 1980s under Deng Xiaoping, the ILD expanded its mission to include cultivating relations with non-communist parties, and shed its overtly revolutionary objectives.
+In the 1980s under Deng Xiaoping, the department expanded its mission to include cultivating relations with non-communist parties, and shed its overtly revolutionary objectives.
+In 1981, the department established the Chinese Association for International Understanding.
+The department also operates the China Foundation for Peace and Development.
 In this era, the department sought to forge ties with "any foreign political party that was willing to meet with it."

-With the end of the Cold War and collapse of the Soviet Union, the ILD's expanded mission of engaging with parties across the political spectrum became more important.
+With the end of the Cold War and dissolution of the Soviet Union, the ILD's expanded mission of engaging with parties across the political spectrum became more important.
 Since the early 2000s, the ILD has increased its global outreach.
 According to scholar Anne-Marie Brady, the ILD is "tasked with gathering intelligence on foreign politicians and political parties, and developing asset relations with them."
+In 2010, the ILD established the China Center for Contemporary World Studies (CCCWS), a think tank serving on the secretariat of the Silk Road Think Tank Association, which aims to "enhance positive feelings" toward the Belt and Road Initiative.